tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_1.md

 As the sun begins its descent, painting the sky in hues of orange and pink, I find a suitable spot near the waterfall to set up a temporary camp.
 I clear the ground of debris and lay down a layer of leaves and branches to sit on.
 Gathering stones, I create a small circle for a fire, ensuring it's far enough from the trees and brush to prevent any risk of a wildfire.

 The process of starting a fire is arduous, especially with my injured wrist, but I persevere.
-Using a flint from my survival kit, I finally manage to spark a flame.
+Using a lighter from my survival kit, I finally manage to spark a flame.
 I feed the fire with small twigs and branches, watching as the flames grow stronger.

 As the temperature drops rapidly, I wrap myself in a thermal blanket, huddling close to the fire's comforting glow.